junxit/us-congress-bills-117/bill.md

   - **(2)** *Repeal of death gratuity payment authority* Section 651 of the Treasury, Postal Service, and General Government Appropriations Act, 1997 (5 U.S.C.
 8133 note) is repealed.
   - **(3)** *Technical and conforming amendments*
     - **(A)** *Table of chapters* In the table of subchapters for chapter 55 of title 5, United States Code, the item relating to subchapter VII is amended to read as follows:
-    - **(B)** *Table of sections* The table of sections for subchapter VII of chapter 55 of title 5, United States Code, is amended by adding at the end the following:
+    - **(B)** *Table of sections* The table of sections for subchapter VII ofchapter 55 of title 5, United States Code, is amended by adding at the endinserting after the item relating to section 5570 the following:
+  - **(3)** *Technical and conforming amendments*
+    - **(A)** *Subchapter heading* The heading for subchapter VII of chapter 55 of title 5, United States Code, is amended by striking “employees” and inserting “persons and payments for disability or death”.
+    - **(B)** *Other conforming changes* The table of sections for chapter 55 of title 5, United States Code, is amended—
+      - **(i)** by striking the item relating to subchapter VII and inserting the following:
+      - **(ii)** by inserting after the item relating to section 5570 the following:
 - **(b)** *Amendment to title 49* Section 40122(g)(2) of title 49, United States Code, is amended—
   - **(1)** in subparagraph (I)(iii), by striking “and” after the semicolon;
   - **(2)** in subparagraph (J), by striking the period at the end and inserting “; and”; and